 The argan tree is a large tree on which the fruits grow.
 It can withstand harsh weather conditions in the area.
 Over the years, the tree has adapted to the dry climate with large temperature fluctuations, and thanks to its deep root system, the tree can also withstand the semi-desert of the area.

-The tree can live for up to 200 years and grow 10 meters tall.
+The tree can live for up to 200 years and grow up to 10 meters.
 Most of the year the tree withers, but after rainy periods it is revived and the fruit of the tree grows.
 The process for the kernels is long and it takes no less than two years to mature.

 That is how argan oils is made